AY2122S2-CS2103-F09-2/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the Amigos and the **Actor** is the user, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: E03 - Checking all events**

+**Guarantees**

+* If any events exist within the system they will be displayed.

 **MSS**

-1. User requests to list persons
+1. User requests to show all events
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+2. Amigos switches the GUI to the events tab.
+3. Amigos displays all possible events.

-    Use case ends.
+   Use case ends

 **Extensions**

-* 2a.
-The list is empty.

-  Use case ends.
+*
 * 3a.
-The given index is invalid.
+There are no events to show.
     * 3a1.
-AddressBook shows an error message.
+Amigos displays an empty interface with the message “No events”.

+      Use case ends

+**Use case: UC02 - Checking details of a friend**

+**MSS**

+1. User requests to see all friends in Amigos
+2. Amigos switches the GUI to the friends tab.
+3. Amigos displays all possible friends.
+4. User requests to view full details of a particular friend.
+5. Amigos displays a page containing the full details of that particular friend.

+   Use case ends

+**Extensions**
+* 3a.
+There are no existing friends.
+    * 3a.1 Amigos displays an empty interface with the message “No friends yet”.

-      Use case resumes at step 2.
+      Use case ends

-*{More to be added}*
+* 4a.
+User wants to see all the logs of a person
+    * 4a.1 Amigos displays a page containing the full details of that friend accompanied by all the logs Use Case ends

 ### Non-Functional Requirements